rsampayo/kave-v2/refactoring-plan.md

   - `_format_event`
   - `_process_mandrill_headers`
   - `_parse_message_id`
-- Update imports in email_webhooks.py
+- Update imports to use new module
+- Run tests and fix any issues
+- Run linter and fix any issues

+### Step 4.3: Remove Old Processing Functions
+- Remove old processing and formatting functions from email_webhooks.py
 - Run tests and fix any issues
 - Run linter and fix any issues